ivancard/chat-iOS/README.md

 # Chat app

-A chat app useing firebase
+A chat app using firebase
+- With a constants file
+- implementing UITableView
+- FireStore implemented